9 Gross Everyday Habits You Have to Stop Doing in Public

 Picking your nose

 “That’s an absolute no,” says Swann.
-Resist the urge to stick a figure up your nostril and use a tissue instead.
+Resist the urge to stick a finger up your nostril and use a tissue instead.
 It’s not only completely disgusting, but picking your nose can actually be harmful too.
 And no, there’s no such thing is picking your nose discreetly in public.
 Here’s why picking your nose is bad for you.

 When and where you apply or re-apply your makeup makes all the difference when it comes to proper etiquette.
 For example, if you’re waiting for the check at a restaurant, it’s completely fine to re-apply your lipstick or lip gloss, but anything more, like mascara or powder, should be done in the bathroom.
 If you’re riding on public transportation on your way to work, Swann believes it’s permissible to apply most makeup products like you would at home.
 “As long as you keep your space contained, then knock yourself out,” she says.
 “It’s what our world looks likes today.”
 Just be careful that you don’t accidentally put lipstick on your cheek, or poke out an eye with your mascara wand, should the train or bus come to a sudden stop.
 These are the 15 bad hygiene habits that are even worse for you than you thought.